Abdelwahed-Ibrahim/Training-App/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-//add the training model ID to the user trainings if pressed enroll on the training

-//or if pressed on add to wish list add it to user wish list